Banner Image For University of Minnesota Twin Cities

 • Common applications (online)

-• The University of Minnesota Twin Cities is test optional for Fall 2022 and 2023 enrollment.
+• The University of Minnesota Twin Cities is test optional through fall 2027 enrollment.

 • High School Diploma or GED